-Withdrawal and Leave of Absence
+- Approved Leave of Absence (LOA)

-Depending upon when you withdraw or take a leave of absence, you may be subject to a Return of Title IV Funds.
+Depending upon when you withdraw or take a leave of absence, you may be subject to a Return of Title IV funds.
 This is a federal calculation the Office of Financial Aid must make for any federal aid recipient withdrawing during a period of enrollment.

-Return of Title IV Funds - If withdrawal takes place prior to completing 60% of any period of enrollment, the Office of Financial Aid must recalculate the amount of federal aid you have “earned” or “could have earned” based upon the date of withdrawal and number of days you have attended.
+If withdrawal/last date of attendance takes place prior to completing 60 percent of any period of enrollment, the Office of Financial Aid must recalculate the amount of federal aid you have “earned” or “could have earned” based upon the date of withdrawal and number of days you have attended.
 If our calculation determines that you have earned fewer federal dollars than was disbursed to your student account, we are required by federal law to return a portion of funding to the federal government.